TMHBBV/unbxdocs./docs/Browse/feature-management/product-card-mapping-1.md

 A real-time **Product Card Preview** appears in the center of the screen.
 This preview updates as you configure the mappings and helps ensure that the selected attributes are displayed as expected.

+Below is the reference of how attribute mapping will look like:

+ADD IMAGE

 **Example card includes:**

 * SKU/ID